-The construction industry is currently in the midst of a transformative shift, gravitating toward sustainable and ecofriendly practices to alleviate the environmental impact traditionally associated with conventional building materials.
+The construction industry is currently in the midst of a transformative shift, gravitating towards sustainable and eco-friendly practices to alleviate the environmental impact traditionally associated with conventional building materials.
 At the forefront of this movement is the nowadays popular use of supplementary cementitious materials (SCMs) as a pivotal strategy for bolstering the sustainability of concrete structures [1-5].
-In this dynamic landscape, recycled and then ground waste glass (GWG), sourced from discarded glass materials, has been emerging as a promising SCM and filler with several studies already carried out but with limited applicability or substantial developments.
+In this dynamic landscape, recycled and then ground waste glass, sourced from discarded glass materials, has been emerging as a promising SCM and filler with several studies already carried out but with limited applicability or substantial developments.

-The motivation behind exploring the potential use of waste glass in concrete is threefold: (a) waste utilization, (b) reducing natural resource depletion, (c) improving concrete's sustainability credentials, and (d) potentially improving concrete properties.
-Delving into the historical context, the integration of glass waste into construction practices traces its roots back to the mid-twentieth century [6].
+The motivation behind exploring the potential use of waste glass is concrete is threefold: a) waste utilisation, b) reducing natural resource depletion, c) improving concrete's sustainability credentials and d) potentially improving concrete properties.
+Delving into the historical context, the integration of glass waste into construction practices traces its roots back to the mid-20th century [6].
 During this period, researchers embarked on a quest to identify alternative materials capable of mitigating the environmental repercussions inherent in conventional concrete production.
-GWG, with its pozzolanic properties akin to widely used SCMs like fly ash (FA) and silica fume, captured attention [7-9].
-Since then, research endeavors have intensified, seeking to unravel the nuanced dynamics of performance, durability, and environmental impact associated with concrete formulations featuring GWG [10-13].
+Ground waste glass, with its pozzolanic properties akin to widely used SCMs like fly ash and silica fume, captured attention [7-9].
+Since then, research endeavours have intensified, seeking to unravel the nuanced dynamics of performance, durability, and environmental impact associated with concrete formulations featuring Ground Waste Glass (GWG) [10-13].
 The inherent properties of GWG render it a potentially suitable material for fortifying concrete characteristics.
-Characterized by an amorphous structure, high silica content, and pozzolanic reactivity, GWG can become a catalyst in the development of concrete strength and durability.
+Characterised by an amorphous structure, high silica content, and pozzolanic reactivity, GWG can become a catalyst in the development of concrete strength and durability.
 Furthermore, once finely ground, the distributed particle sizes of GWG can make it an appropriate filler material, enhancing the packing density within concrete mixes.

-There are several environmental benefits of incorporating GWG into concrete [14-17].
+The environmental benefits of incorporating GWG into concrete can be several [14-17].
 A primary motivator for its adoption lies in its ability to curtail the carbon footprint linked to traditional cement and concrete production.
-By substituting a portion of Portland cement with GWG, not only is waste glass diverted from landfills but the energy-intensive process of clinker production is also alleviated.
+By substituting a portion of Portland cement with ground waste glass, not only is waste glass diverted from landfills, but the energy-intensive process of clinker production is also alleviated.
 This dual environmental advantage aligns with the escalating demand for sustainable construction practices globally.
-Moving beyond its environmental merits, GWG can introduce a spectrum of technical advantages to concrete formulations: it may enhance workability, reduce permeability, and improve the long-term properties of concrete structures [18-21].
+Moving beyond its environmental merits, GWG can introduce a spectrum of technical advantages to concrete formulations: It may enhance workability, reduce permeability, and improve the long-term properties of concrete structures [18-21].
 The pozzolanic reaction between GWG and cementitious materials facilitates the creation of additional cementitious compounds, culminating in heightened strength and durability of the resulting concrete.
 Conversely, the incorporation of GWG into concrete does not come without its challenges.
-Issues such as variability in glass composition, the potential for alkali-silica reactions, and concerns about color consistency have been identified [22-28].
-To surmount these challenges, ongoing research endeavors are dedicated to optimizing the integration of GWG into concrete mixes.
+Issues such as variability in glass composition, the potential for alkali-silica reactions, and concerns about colour consistency have been identified [22-28].
+To surmount these challenges, ongoing research endeavours are dedicated to optimising the integration of GWG into concrete mixes.
 Simultaneously, the exploration of innovative methods for glass waste collection, processing, and standardization is underway to bolster the feasibility of wider adoption.